The Orchard

 Standard PE Kit:

-White T-Shirt
+White T-shirt

-Black Shorts
+Black shorts

 Black pumps or trainers

-Black leggings or joggers (during the colder weather)
+Black leggings or joggers in colder weather

 Snacks & Water Bottles